-For straight girder bridges, fabricators order girder flange material from wide plate and splice it either as wide plate or as individual flanges after cutting to width.
-For constantwidth flanges, advantages to welding wide plate rather than stripping and then splicing include having one set of run-on tabs and runoff tabs as well as having considerably fewer weld starts and stops.
+For straight girder bridges, Fabricators order girder flange material from wide plate and splice it either as wide plate or as individual flanges after cutting to width.
+For constantwidth flanges, advantages to welding wide plate rather than stripping and then splicing include having one set of run-on tabs and runoff tabs, fewer crane moves, and considerably fewer weld starts and stops.
 Changes in thickness rather than width in a field section save as much as 35 percent of the labor required to join the flanges.
 However, shops frequently decide whether to weld first or strip first depending on crane capacity, hook height, and other individual preferences.

-Because flange material with butt splices must be ordered as wide plate and then spliced and stripped or stripped and spliced, a designer should size flanges so that plates can be ordered with minimal waste.
-For bridges with non-parallel supports where the geometry of the flanges could vary from girder to girder, a designer should consider how material might be ordered and spliced.
-See Figure 1.5.3.A as an example.
+Because flange material with butt splices must be ordered as wide plate and then spliced and stripped or stripped and spliced, a Designer should size the flanges so that plates can be ordered with minimal waste.
+For bridges with non-parallel supports where the geometry of the flanges could vary from girder to girder, a Designer should consider how material might be ordered and spliced.
+See Figure 1.5.2-1 as an example.
+For curved plate girders: